-Google Trends can reveal hot topics for which the search results are not yet dominated by authoritative websites or where the search results are looking for fresh relevant content.
-The idea here is if you act quick and publish great content before the competition, you can get a jumpstart on a keyword or topic that the rest of your niche may not have found or properly optimized for quite yet.
+Google Trends can reveal hot topics for which the search results are not yet dominated by authoritative websites or where the search engines are looking for fresh relevant content.
+The idea here is if you act quickly and publish great content before the competition, you can get a jumpstart on a keyword or topic that the rest of your niche may not have found or properly optimized for quite yet.

 Now you may have noticed in Keysearch that we show a “Search Trends” graph for every keyword.
 This graph is taken directly from Google Trends and shows you how popular the keyword was at specific times over the past year.

 - Google uses search volume “buckets”.
 This basically rounds the search volume to the closest bucket.
 For example, the Google search volume for the keyword “dog training” is 90,500 in the United States.
 90,500 is one of their search volume “buckets”.
-These buckets are fine for an overall idea of search volume but when looking to see the trending search volume it can sometimes mask whats going on.
+These buckets are fine for an overall idea of search volume but when looking to see the trending search volume it can sometimes mask what’s going on.
 The next closest search volume buckets are 74,000 and 110,000.
 We find that Google Trends shows a much better and granular idea of what is actually going on with search trends over the past year.

 - Having a data overview from more than one place is usually always advantageous.

 As you can see we are fans of Google Trends and even utilize it in our own tools.
-We thought it would be good to show you what Google trends can offer, how to use it and an overview of how you might incorporate into your own keyword research campaigns.
+We thought it would be good to show you what Google trends can offer, how to use it, and an overview of how you might incorporate it into your own keyword research campaigns.

 How to Use Google Trends